 (I included a pdf paper I found by my professor Paul Ehrlich written ironically at the same time I was still at Stanford in 1987 which documents observations of Scrub Jay attacks on other birds on campus).

 The stream is live 24/7 daily and also recorded for later review/editing which allows for catching all significant events that occur in the nest box.
 The screen is also date/time stamped.
 We are glad to participate in Cornell Ornithology Lab's Nest Watch program for the third year (http://nestwatch.org).

 A separate video cable connects the Quad Splitter to an Elgato Video capture adapter which in turn connects via USB to an old Mac Mini.
 Each camera's power cable is connected to their own separate power adapters.
-Only one camera audio cable can be connected directly to the Elgato adapter’s single audio input at a time, so the audio must be manually switched if want to change.

 Videos are set to record daily using Elgato video capture software to a 2TB external USB drive.
 Live streaming is done via USTREAM Producer and Desktop Presenter feature that displays a selected portion of the screen showing the video display window.
 Comcast Xfinity Modem with Cat5 ethernet cable connected to Mac, Comcast Blast internet.
-The Mac mini can be accessed and controlled remotely via Internet from any device or location using TeamViewer 10 remote control software.
+The Mac mini can be accessed and controlled remotely via Internet from any device or location (am using TeamViewer 10 remote control software).

 2017 SEASON ACTIVITY:

 6-25-17 The swallow laid her second egg in the Office birdhouse nest, again in the morning at (7:05am).